BJS-kr/Records/kubernetes/CKA_2.md

 'describe' command is also useful. it will show you details of a POD. run it like 'kubectl describe pod myapp-pod'.

 # Practical test
-it wasn't easy.. here the commands I used
+it wasn't easy.. here's the commands I used

 1. kubectl create [.yml] <- needs to be defined
 2. kubectl run [NAME] --image=IMAGE_NAME